Jurassic Park (novel): Reception

-Adaptation
+Film adaptation

 The novel eventually led to the Jurassic Park franchise, starting with a 1993 film adaptation directed by Steven Spielberg.
 It was distributed by Universal Pictures, which acquired the film rights to the novel in 1990.
 Crichton performed early work on the film's screenplay, with David Koepp eventually taking over.

 The film adaptation excised much of the scientific dialogue, with Crichton saying, "I feel very strongly that books should be the best books they can be, and you should not worry about what the movie will do.
 In movies, a little bit of that kind of dialogue goes a long way.
 A movie like Jurassic Park is not the format to have extended discussions on the scientific paradigm."
 Crichton had also included explicit violence in his novel, including evisceration, believing that it worked well to immerse the reader by establishing the dinosaurs as serious threats.
 However, he considered film to be a poor format for such violence, believing that it distracts audiences and breaks viewer immersion.

 The film was a critical and commercial success, leading to a sequel novel by Crichton, titled The Lost World and published in 1995.
 Spielberg returned to direct the 1997 film adaptation, titled The Lost World: Jurassic Park.
 No further novels were written by Crichton, although the film series would continue, with Spielberg involved as executive producer.
 Jurassic Park III was released in 2001, and the Jurassic World series began in 2015.
 Although not based directly on the novels, these films do include elements from the novel that were unused in the first film.